 Finally, when the time is right, we will move into phase three and back to a state of “normal,” where we are marketing and advertising nationally again.

 When Communicating With Potential Visitors

-It is important to direct visitors to the resources listed above and encourage them to abide by the guidance in the Governor’s executive order and to wear a mask when out in public.
+It is important to direct visitors to the resources listed above and encourage them to abide by the guidance in the Governor’s executive order and from state health officials such as encouraging the wearing of a mask when out in public.

-Remind visitors some non-essential businesses are still closed and that restaurants and open retail locations may have altered service options.
-It is best to check their websites and social media outlets for individual essential businesses and restaurants for amended operating hours and pick up procedures.
+Remind visitors some non-essential businesses are still closed or have modified hours and that restaurants and open retail locations may have altered service options.
+It is best to check their websites and social media outlets for individual businesses and restaurants for amended operating hours and pick up procedures.
 It is also imperative to remind travelers of the importance to take continual proactive measures:

 - Wash hands with soap and water or alcohol-based hand rub.

 - Cover nose and mouth using bent elbow when coughing and sneezing.

 - Avoid close contact with anyone with cold or flu-like symptoms.

 - Wear a mask when in public and visiting any business or restaurant.